Advertiser Disclosure

 You can make a lot of money by investing in cryptocurrency.
 Early adopters saw Bitcoin rise from $0.0008 in 2010 to roughly $30,000.
 Mainstream cryptos like Bitcoin and Ethereum can still provide positive returns for investors, but investors seeking moonshot returns put their money into different cryptocurrencies.
 Altcoins are cryptocurrencies with smaller market caps that can significantly rally if they generate enough demand.

 Some investors prefer to trade crypto to make a profit.
 Traders like volatility because it gives them more price fluctuations throughout the day.
 Bitcoin’s market price moves several percentage points on most days, giving traders ample opportunities to make a profit.
 This approach follows a buy low, sell high mentality.
 You can set stop-loss orders to limit your losses and limit orders to sell once a cryptocurrency hits a satisfactory price above your cost basis.
-Cost basis is the price you buy crypto.
+The cost basis is the price you buy crypto.
 For example, if you purchased an asset at $100 and sold it at $102, you made a $2 profit on your $100 cost basis.

 Risks Of Investing in Cryptocurrency